ENTREPRENEURSHIP: PROCESS AND PRACTICE (RUN BY VISITING PROFESSORS)

 Course objectives involve students achieving some advanced learning outcomes, i.e.:

 - A thorough knowledge of what entrepreneurship is.

-- Examples of how today's entrepreneurs use continuous innovation to create radically successful business with specific focus on high-tech products and markets.
+- Examples of how today's entrepreneurs use continuous innovation to create radically successful business.

-- An understanding of how to introduce innovative (high-tech) product/services/business model into the market.
+- An understanding of how to introduce innovative product/services/business model into the market.

 - Understanding how to learn from failure.

-At the end of the course students have to prove they have learned the core theories presented and the appropriate terminology used in the field of study of entrepreneurship and innovation management in high-tech companies.
+At the end of the course students have to prove they have learned the core theories presented and the appropriate terminology used in the field of study of entrepreneurship and innovation management.
 Students have to prove that they can manage the concepts and the tools presented in class.

 This course will focus on current issues re: entrepreneurship and innovation.

 Detailed program to be defined once visiting professors are appointed.

 Before the beginning of the course, the detailed program along with the schedule of the lessons will be published on the e-learning platform.